gaokanxu/lumos/docs/src/consensus/stake-delegation-and-rewards.md

   count as stakes.
 - `authorized_voter` - Only this identity is authorized to submit votes.
 This field can only modified by this identity.
-- `node_pubkey` - The Solana node that votes in this account.
+- `node_pubkey` - The Lumos node that votes in this account.
 - `authorized_withdrawer` - the identity of the entity in charge of the lamports of this account, separate from the account's address and the authorized vote signer.